shipping-docker/php-app/readme.md

 ## What is this?

-This is an example of how you can quicklyget up and running with Docker to develop a PHP application.
+This is an example of how you can quickly get up and running with Docker to develop a PHP application.
 This is a companion to the 🐳 [Shipping Docker](https://shippingdocker.com/) video series.

 ## How to use

-**1. Get the files and spin up containers**
+### 1. Get the files and spin up containers

 ```bash
 # Get shipping-docker files